30 Best Online Master’s in School Counseling Programs (2026)

 Program Overview:

-We put Malone University’s Master of Arts in School Counseling on our list at 13 for its commitment to a holistic approach.
+Malone University’s Master of Arts in School Counseling earns its place here for its commitment to a holistic approach.
 This program is also ideal for students looking for another Christian online school counseling grad program.
 The faith-based program takes a holistic approach to its training in work with K-12 students in public and private academic settings.
 Consultation and advocacy, program development and coordination, lifespan development, multicultural counseling, and school counseling and special education are among the courses offered alongside the experiential practicum and internships.

 Key Highlights: